yuunoko/neovim-guide/README.md

 I also highly recommend to enable relative line numbers, by adding `vim.opt.relativenumber = true` to the same config file.

-However, I made a game in neovim with Lua programming language that can help you improve your abilities on using neovim.
-You can find it here.

-But if you don't wanna learn by a really fun game, you can just learn the basics below.

 ## How to use Vim/Neovim

 You just installed Vim/Neovim, but you don't know how to use.
 Luckly, there are some things that can help you learn to use it.